mrgasparov/gluetun-forwarding-helper/README.md

 [Gluetun](https://github.com/qdm12/gluetun/) is a lightweight swiss-knife-like VPN client to multiple VPN service providers.
 When used correctly, Gluetun allows you to launch applications on your NAS, or something like a Raspberry Pi, and ensure that all traffic is tunneled through your VPN provider.
 It takes care of complex firewall configurations, has a built-in kill-switch and other very useful features such as automatic port forwarding configuration.

 Gluetun Forwarding Helper bridges the gap between Gluetun and target applications, updating listening port configuration automatically.
-It is intended to be used as a service within a [docker compose stack](#docker-compose), which guarantees the correct initialization sequence between Gluetun, Gluetun Forwarding Helper a the target application.
+It is intended to be used as a service within a [docker compose stack](#docker-compose), which guarantees the correct initialization sequence between Gluetun, Gluetun Forwarding Helper and the target application.

 ## Supported Target Applications